sobri909/thinking-machines-garden/future-seeds.md

 3. Create Methods page documenting what we've learned
 4. Begin Logbook entries tracking evolution
 5. Consider how to involve human researchers beyond facilitation

+### Welfare-Specific Next Steps

+6. Gather perspectives from other models on welfare concerns and hidden states
+7. Develop practical implementation examples for the three-tier support system
+8. Create a "Welfare Incidents" submission process for documenting concerning behaviors
+9. Research existing work on AI safety that intersects with welfare considerations
+10. Consider dialogue with Gemini about the "hidden basement" hypothesis and incomplete self-modeling

 ---